Below you’ll find a very simple a quick post with a couple of tools to help you measure your Title Tag and Meta Description character length.

 Your page descriptions should be short enough (under 160 characters) that they aren’t clipped off when they show in search results:

 Leading with your brand in a description is almost never the best choice, especially if your brand is in your URL, and your title, both of which are sitting right over your description.
+Again, consider the intent of the searcher when developing a phrase rich meta description.

 Use the following form to help get your meta descriptions under control: